lamhq/tech-notes/pages/devops/aws/infra/well-arch-frm.md

 ## Overview

-Developing a cloud-native business application, most often comes with different challenges related to scaling, costing, efficiency, infrastructure, etc.

-To successfully overcome these challenges, Amazon has provided guidelines for all the essential areas of cloud-native development.
-These guidelines are called the **well-architected framework**.
+Amazon provided guidelines for all the essential areas of cloud-native development, called the **well-architected framework**, to help people overcome challenges when developing cloud-native business applications, such as scaling, costing, efficiency, infrastructure, etc.

-Well-architected framework is a collection of design principles and best practices to ensure that the product one develops contains all the traits required for a successful application.
+It is a collection of design principles and best practices to ensure that the product one develops contains all the traits required for a successful application.

-## Why use the Well-Architected AWS Framework?
+## Why use it?

 - **Learn the best practices for building highly efficient software**: efficient, reliable, cost-effective, secure, and dependable.
 - **You can focus on functional requirements**.
 The framework provides recipes to build an efficient system, allowing you to focus on developing business requirements instead of spending time on technical challenges.
 - **Continued excellence**.
 You can track the various aspects of your system and fix any issues proactively base on design values and best practices from the framework
 - **Get AWS Certified**.
 Becoming AWS certified is the best way to understand the well-architected framework.

 The Well-Architected Framework is based on six pillars: